melchor629/docker-dnscrypt-proxy/README.md

  7. The blacklist, ip-blacklist and whitelist are enabled too, you can add some block (or allow) rules in these files.
 The blacklist has some defined values, look them
  8. Could be a good idea to check the `cache` options

+## Environment variables

+The only one environment variable that can be configured is `CONFIG_PATH`.
+By default is `/etc/dnscrypt-proxy`, but if you want to change that, you can.
+This variable is to tell the init script where is the configuration folder inside the container.
+It is not recommended to change that, as the default value is valid, but you can change that if you need to.

 ## Example: docker